 Every year since 1946, UNESCO celebrates radio as a powerful communication tool.

-Radios are everywhere, with at least 75% of households in developing countries having access to a radio.¹
+Radios are everywhere, with at least 75 per cent of households in developing countries having access to a radio.¹

 Since sound stimuli is the first to be perceived by the brain, at 0.146 seconds, then touch at 0.149, then sight at 0.189, this year theme is important because it touches vital elements related to the world of sports and radio.